ITT23/assignment-08-replication-top_idee/documentation.md

 #### Design

 The Pedal was designed in Blender with focus on easy assembly.
 The top has a slope to mimic a foot pedal and a hole to put in a Aracade-Button with 30mm diameter.
 On the bottom holes were included to secure a Raspberry Pi Pico and two flaps were designed to screw the bottom and top together.
+Now take a look at this beautiful animation:

 ![blender design](./assets/docu/pedal_blender.gif)

 #### Code

-On the Pico we imported the `adafruit-midi`-library to have a MIDI-output.
-Through the button press the MIDI-note 0 will get played/streamed, since this note is not likely to be played on normal pianos.
-The code can be seen in the `pico-pedal.py`-file in the `assets/pedal`-folder.
-The library used is also linked.
-For the button input we chose the GPIO-Pin-6.
+On the Pico we imported the `adafruit-hid`-library to mimic keyboard input.
+Through the button press a space input will be sent.
+The code can be seen in the `pico-pedal.py` file in the `assets/pedal`-folder.
+Beforehand (see `pico-pedal-midi.py`) we implemented the button with the `adafruit-midi`-library and the press sent the midi note 0.
+Both code files are on the Pico (and in the folder), you can switch it up if you want.
+But we recommend the keyboard mimic thing.

 #### Assembly

 After two iterations of printing, we decided to let it be and do the missing things (place for nuts to be hold) with hot glue instead.
 Like in the code mentioned one button pin is soldered to the GPIO-pin-6 of the Pico and the other one to the 3.3V out (Pin 36).
-The Pico is then screwed on to the bottom with four M2 screws and nuts and the button is firmly placed in the top-hole.
-We then put glue on the inside of the button to prevent jiggly pressed and also glued on the M3 nuts onto the inside of the screw flaps of the bottom part.
+The Pico is then screwed on to the bottom with four M2 screws and ~~deez~~ nuts and the button is firmly placed in the top-hole.
+We then put glue on the inside of the button to prevent jiggly presses and also glued on the M3 nuts onto the inside of the screw flaps of the bottom part.
 Bottom and top part were then put together and secured with the M3 screws.

 ![assembly](./assets/docu/assembly.jpg)

 ### Software-Stuff

+#### Algorithm

+ToDo

+#### Game

+The authors of the paper also implemented a application to learn and progress their input-technique with the piano.
+Out of time-issues we decided to do a little version of it with five (=5.00) levels.

+1. Level: learn the mapping of notes to letters
+2. Level: train the mapping of notes to letters
+3. Level: write words with your knowledge
+4. Level: write sentences (or at least more than one word to finally use the damn foot pedal)
+5. Level: learn the mapping of chords to words (or part of words)

+For the first and fith level we also did some very beautiful pictures, that show the notes that should be played (made with figma and tears).
+Also there is a (pseudo-)score-system for each level, where every correct kex input gets you points and every correct word/sentence gives you even more points.
+If you type something wrong you will get - you guessed it - negative points.
+All this stuff was mostly done while being at a wedding (as a guest and photograph).
+That's what we do for this course: nothing can stop us working on this project.

+#### General

+You don't have to play the game to make cool inputs with the ~~stolen~~ borrowed piano.
+As soon as you run the `Midi-reader.py` you can just write your next paper with it (but please co-author us, and also don't yell at us for weird time issues).

 ToDo: